Skip to Content

 3. Color!

 Be Happy & Color is a beautiful children’s mindful coloring book available on Amazon.
 The coloring book was created by Hannah Klaus Hunter, an art therapist at a children’s hospital.
-The book helps children learn to express themselves and support their emotional well-being.

 There are guided therapeutic instructions along with the pictures to promote feelings of calm, happiness, and well-being and help children combat feelings of sadness or anxiety.